alexeyinkin/eb-1a/1-process/README.md

 So no new numbers were assigned.

-Interestingly, NVC ended up assigning dates not on the first-in first-out basis.
+Interestingly, NVC ended up assigning dates not on a first-in first-out basis.
 In the same city of interview, I know:

 - A person with civil documents accepted 40 days before mine